 A chalazion is noninfectious obstruction of a meibomian gland causing extravasation of irritating lipid material in the eyelid soft tissues with focal secondary granulomatous inflammation.
 Disorders that cause abnormally thick meibomian gland secretions (eg, meibomian gland dysfunction, acne rosacea) increase the risk of meibomian gland obstruction.

 A hordeolum (stye) is an acute, localized swelling of the eyelid that may be external or internal and usually is a pyogenic (typically staphylococcal) infection or abscess.
-Most hordeola are external and result from obstruction and infection of an eyelash follicle and adjacent glands of Zeis or Moll's glands.
-Follicle obstruction may be associated with blepharitis.
+Most hordeola are external and result from obstruction and infection of an eyelash follicle and adjacent glands of Zeis or Moll glands.
+Follicle obstruction may be associated with blepharitis (see Blepharitis).
 An internal hordeolum, which is very rare, results from infection of a meibomian gland.
-Sometimes cellulitis accompanies hordeola.
+Sometimes cellulitis (see Cellulitis) accompanies hordeola.

 Symptoms and Signs

 Chalazia and hordeola each cause eyelid redness, swelling, and pain.

 Initially the eyelid is diffusely swollen.
 Occasionally the eyelid can be massively swollen, shutting the eye completely.
 After 1 or 2 days, a chalazion localizes to the body of the eyelid.
 Typically, a small nontender nodule or lump develops.
 A chalazion usually drains through the inner surface of the eyelid or is absorbed spontaneously over 2 to 8 wk; rarely, it persists longer.
 Depending on its size and location, a chalazion may indent the cornea, resulting in slightly blurred vision.